Michael Conway

 Copyright & Databases

-• Michael Penhallurick v MD5 Ltd [2021] EWHC 293 (IPEC) and [2021] EWCA Civ 1770.
-Acted as sole counsel for the Defendant in a dispute concerning copyright in its proprietary software.
+• Michael Penhallurick v MD5 Ltd [2021] EWHC 293 (IPEC) and [2021] EWCA Civ 1770: acted as sole counsel for the Defendant in a dispute concerning copyright in its proprietary software.
 Subsequently represented the Defendant/Respondent as sole counsel in the Court of Appeal.

 • Anoto AB & Anoto UK Ltd v City Soft Ltd (and 1 other) [2019] EWHC 499 (IPEC) (unrep.): appeared as sole counsel for Anoto in a summary judgment hearing.
 Anoto obtained summary judgment against the defendants for copyright infringement arising from City Soft’s unauthorised use of software and micro-dot patterns relating to Anoto’s dot-pattern technology for digital capture of analogue inputs.

-• British Broadcasting Company/BBC Worldwide Ltd v Mechanical Copyright Protection Society Ltd/Performing Right Society Ltd (ITV and Sky Intervening) [2018] CT 129/16; [2018] EWHC 2931 (Ch): Appeared for Sky alongside Martin Howe QC, before the Copyright Tribunal and on appeal to the High Court, in a preliminary hearing concerning the Tribunal’s jurisdiction to settle licenses concerning foreign copyrights.
+• British Broadcasting Company/BBC Worldwide Ltd v Mechanical Copyright Protection Society Ltd/Performing Right Society Ltd (ITV and Sky Intervening) [2018] CT 129/16; [2018] EWHC 2931 (Ch): appeared for Sky alongside Martin Howe QC, before the Copyright Tribunal and on appeal to the High Court, in a preliminary hearing concerning the Tribunal’s jurisdiction to settle licenses concerning foreign copyrights.

 Jurisdiction & Remedies